Magic Versus Science

 - In Kara no Kyoukai, Touko states that mages believe that even explaining how their own particular brand of magic works weakens it. ("Mystery" and "Weird" used to be far stronger words than they are now.)
 Whether this is true or not isn't shown.

 - Yu-Gi-Oh!, Yami Yugi is the Magic to Seto Kaiba's Science.
 Yami Yugi uses a deck of Warrior, Spellcaster and Fiend type monsters, is the spirit of an ancient Egyptian king inside a magical necklace, and believes in destiny.
 Kaiba by contrast uses a deck of Dragons and Machines, is the designer of the holographic technology that most duelists rely on, and says Screw Destiny.
 Kaiba also has absolutely no interest in the magic of the series, though it gets exaggerated in the dub into outright denial that magic exists.
+Which makes it all the more ironic that Kaiba is also the reincarnation of an ancient Egyptian who is attuned to a magical artifact.

 - Magic Users Club has ultra-tech aliens versus high-tech humanity; even with KillSats, the obvious happens.
 They even get bonus points for not having sound in space.
 Then a Japanese high school club uses magic against them and they run away.

-- Substituting magic for ki, Dragon Ball Z has a moment of this in the Saiyan arc.
+- Substituting magic for ki, there's a moment of this in the Saiyan arc.
 The Saiyans rely on the scouters to locate and quantify power levels, whereas the Earthlings train themselves to sense them.
 So, due to the Raditz's overreliance on his scouter, he underestimates Goku, Gohan and Piccolo, and dies for it.
 When Vegeta and Nappa touch down, Vegeta orders Nappa to discard the scouters, having worked out that the scouters are misleading; the Earthlings can modulate and mask their power levels.

-- The 1980s toy tie in comic ROM: Spaceknight plays with the standard moral and power positions with the magic based aliens being brain eating borderline demons, while the hero is an alien cyborg who fights them with technology.
+- The 1980s toy tie in comic ROM: Space Knight plays with the standard moral and power positions with the magic based aliens being brain eating borderline demons, while the hero is an alien cyborg who fights them with technology.
 There's even a "Hall of Science" on his homeworld.

 - Spider-Man versus Morlun.
 While Spidey's powers are based on "totemic spirits" (read: magic), they weren't helping that much against Morlun.
 So he beats Morlun with radiation.
 After checking some of Morlun's blood under a microscope.